RM-Terrell/RM-Terrell.github.io/_posts/2020-05-01-about-the-author.md

 ---

 Reed Terrell is a software engineer / full stack web developer living in Longmont Colorado.
 He studied Music Performance at CU Boulder for a time before realizing that the actual career opportunities weren't so great for that being that he was already burned out after a year.

 He then studied Boichemsitry before then realizing that he didn't really want to get a PhD and work in a lab his whole life.
-Then through the magic of the internet he met a bunch of programming nerds playing a video game called Eve: Online.
+Then through the magic of the internet, Reed met a bunch of programming nerds playing a video game called Eve: Online.
 Before he knew it he was fully inducted into the cult of Javascript and became a web developer.
 And people say video games don't teach you anything.